-What are SBEM's and why are they important?
+What is an SBEM calculation and why are they important?

-A government-approved approach, SBEM Calculations quantify how much heat, light and ventilation a commercial or other "non-dwelling" property uses in a 12 month period, determining thereafter how energy-efficient and environmentally friendly it is overall.
+A government-approved approach, SBEM Calculations quantify how much heat, light and ventilation a commercial or other ‘non-dwelling’ property uses in a 12 month period under normal circumstances.
+This is used to determine how energy-efficient and environmentally friendly it is overall.
 They're important, particularly for new buildings and conversions, to ensure the property is not using too much energy and creating excess waste.

 Why use Falcon Energy?

-With year's of experience in the energy industry, particularly with conducting thorough, precise SBEM Calcuations, you'll be in safe hands with Falcon Energy.
-Our team of knowledgable assessors know what to look out for and can offer expert advice should you need to cut down on energy waste or improve your energy output with your commercial property.
+With years of experience in the energy industry, particularly with conducting thorough, precise SBEM Calculations, you'll be in safe hands with Falcon Energy.
+Our team of knowledgeable assessors know what to look out for and can offer expert advice should you need to cut down on energy waste or improve your energy output with your commercial property.

 We use state-of-the-art software, will deliver results on time and within budget plus we'll always keep you involved every step of the way and won't leave you in the dark.

 What is an SBEM?